 About Your Surgery

 For most cervical spine surgeries, patients are given general anesthesia to put them to sleep.
-A breathing tube may also be inserted to assist your lungs throughout the procedure.
+A breathing tube is inserted and used throughout the procedure.

-Patients are placed on a special operating room bed that allows for optimal access to the neck, room for the surgeon to work and helps greatly reduce the potential for blood loss.
+Patients are placed on a special operating room bed that allows for optimal access to the neck and allows for obtaining X-Ray images of the neck to make sure that your operation is done safely.

 Your surgeon may use small cutting instruments to carefully remove soft tissue near the spinal nerves.
 Before fusion takes place, the surgeon removes all or part of the lamina bone, takes out any disc fragments and eliminates any nearby bone spurs.
-This is known as a laminectomy.
-Next, your surgeon will remove the affected disc, which is the cushion between your vertebrae, as well as any arthritic areas.
+This is known as a posterior laminectomy.
+Alternatively, if undergoing an anterior surgery, your surgeon will remove the affected disc, which is between your vertebrae, as well as any arthritic areas.
 A bone graft is then placed between the vertebrae where the disc was originally.
-Eventually, this graft will fuse to the surrounding vertebrae to prevent abnormal motion of the area of the neck.
+Eventually, this graft will fuse to the surrounding vertebrae to prevent abnormal painful motion of this area of the neck.

-At this time, your spine surgeon may choose to fix the bones in place with a single choice or combination of metal screws, rods and plates.
-A fusion with instrumentation, or hardware, can hold the vertebrae in place while the bone graft fuses properly.
+At this time, your spine surgeon may choose to fix the bones in place with a standalone intervertebral device or a combination of metal screws, rods and plates.
+A fusion with instrumentation, or hardware, can hold the vertebrae in place allowing the bones to properly fuse.
 The less motion there is between the healing bones, the higher the chance of successful fusion.

-Once this is complete, the muscles and soft tissue is put back into place and the skin is closed with sutures, staples, skin glue or Steri-Strips, which are small pieces of tape.
+Once this is complete, the muscles and soft tissues are put back into place, and the skin is closed with sutures, staples, skin glue or small surgical bandage strips.